How fake news helped Slovak extremists become reality

 Take “Parlamentné listy” for example, which translates as Parliamentary Journals.
 Despite its solidly middle-of-the-road sounding title, it offers a regular diet of anti-migrant diatribes, warning in one recent post that an increasing number of foreigners have made Slovakia what it calls their “target country.”
 In the same mold, Zem a Vek (Earth and Time), recently claimed it was the “American Jewish lobby” who had clinched Emmanuel Macron’s victory in the French elections.

 Hungarian-born financier George Soros, long a Kremlin hate-figure because of the activities of his Open Society Foundation, is a regular target too, another sign of how these sites directly mirror Kremlin priorities.
+“They are not aware that they’re reading fake stories and conspiracy theories.”

 As Cizik has conducted his classes around the country, he says he has been astounded by how many students are willing to believe such stories, many of them coming via Facebook, their main news source.
 He is worried it’s too late to change their habits as they are already in high school.
 “We don’t teach our young generation how easily information can be manipulated,” he says.